jwpaine/dreamfriday/readme.md

 Navigating to /create will render the site creation page if one exists for your domain.

-Supply domain name (eg: myawsomesite.dreamfriday.com) Supply template.
+Supply site name (eg: myawsomesite)
+Supply template.
 This should a url that returns SiteData JSON.
 Example: https://dreamfriday.com/json